Online Fair Allocation of Perishable Resources: Achieving the Optimal Trade-Off Via Perishing-Aware Guardrails

-In \cref{apx:tightness}, we show that these bounds are indeed tight, relative to the lower bounds in \cref{thm:lower_bounds} and \cref{thm:lower_bound}.
-We dedicate the remainder of this section to further parsing the bounds on counterfactual envy and efficiency --- graphically represented in \cref{fig:uncertainty_principle} --- given the scalings of $L_T$ and $\dperish$.
-In \cref{sec:discussion} we derive necessary and sufficient conditions on the perishing process for $\delta$-offset-expiry to hold.
-We finally prove \cref{thm:upper_bound_perishing} in \cref{sec:analysis}.
+In Appendix \ref{apx:tightness}, we show that these bounds are tight relative to the lower bounds in Theorems \ref{thm:lower_bounds} and \ref{thm:lower_bound}.
+We dedicate the remainder of this section to further parsing the bounds on counterfactual envy and efficiency given the scalings of $L_T$ and $\dperish$.
+We prove \cref{thm:upper_bound_perishing} in \cref{sec:analysis}, and instantiate $\dperish$ for important special cases in \Cref{sec:special-cases}.

-Note that our result is a strict generalization of \citet{sinclair2021sequential}: in the simplest setting where $\dperish = 0$ (i.e., no perishing, or perishing with perfect predictions), we recover the trade-off they identified. {The following corollary simplifies our bounds in the ``low-envy'' setting where $L_T \lesssim 1/\sqrt{T}$.
+{The following corollary simplifies our bounds in the ``low-envy'' setting where $L_T \lesssim 1/\sqrt{T}$.

 \begin{corollary}[Low-Envy] Suppose $L_T \lesssim 1/\sqrt{T}$.
-Then, \HopeGuardrailPerish achieves with probability at least $1-3\delta$:
+Then, \HopeGuardrailPerish achieves with probability at least $1-2\delta$:

 \end{corollary} \cref{cor:low-envy} implies that there is no efficiency benefit to increasing $L_T$ as long as $L_T \lesssim 1/\sqrt{T}$.
 When $\dperish \lesssim 1/\sqrt{T}$, our algorithm incurs $\widetilde{O}(\sqrt{T})$ envy and inefficiency.
 In this case, these quantities are driven by the exogenous uncertainty in demand.
-When $\dperish \gtrsim 1/\sqrt{T}$, on the other hand, envy and inefficiency are driven by unavoidable perishing due to prediction errors.
+When $\dperish \gtrsim 1/\sqrt{T}$, on the other hand, envy and inefficiency are driven by the unavoidable perishing-induced loss.